How to Write a Short Story: 9 Easy Steps & Examples for Writers

 Each answer should bring you closer to forming a vivid picture of each main character and that character’s life and story arc.

-After you have chosen a topic and set it up with a good beginning, the third step in writing a short story is to plan out its plot structure.
+After you have chosen a topic and set it up with a good beginning, the third step in writing short stories is to plan out the plot structure.
 This means identifying the essential points of conflict or struggle in your compelling story and setting up connections between each event or character.

 With these components in place, you’ll have a solid foundation to build your own unique short fiction.